 The SF Literacy Coalition’s goal is to ensure that every child is reading and writing at grade level.
 We want to partner and create a more equitable access to quality literacy supports across SFUSD, focusing on birth through 5th grade students who live at or below poverty, and who are not yet grade-level proficient or meeting their milestones for early literacy.
 We will prioritize communities with a higher concentration of this population such as the Mission, Visitacion Valley and Bayview Hunter’s Point.
 Based on SFUSD’s estimates, there are at least 5,000 students who fit this demographic.

 The idea of a literacy collaboration started off as a tutoring pilot within the city-wide Summer Together program.
-For the summer pilot, the SF Ed Fund, the San Francisco Department of Youth, Children & Families, SFUSD, BookNook, and local community-based organizations and families partnered to bring high dosage literacy tutoring to 1,000 students.
+For the summer pilot, the SF Ed Fund, the San Francisco Department of Youth, Children & Families, SFUSD, BookNook, and local community-based organizations and families partnered to bring high-impact literacy tutoring to 1,000 students.
 Students who participated regularly in the summer 2021 tutoring pilot saw a 30% growth in literacy.
 This kind of impact that only happens through collaboration is inspiring the launch and growth of the SF Literacy Coalition, which now includes all the top literacy providers to scale and serve 5,000 SFUSD learners.

 When the providers first came together, the group mapped out their services across San Francisco schools to begin the important work of understanding where they have successfully provided services for students in our focal population and where gaps exist—either in neighborhoods, schools, or age levels.
 This mapping has been a critical first step in understanding what is needed most as the partners come together to determine the future plan to ensure citywide coverage of literacy supports for priority families.
 From there, the group designed a shared commitment to continue identifying opportunities to align efforts and best support students collectively as a community.